devonartis/aws-ml-detection-workshop/docs/index.md

 The "real" GuardDuty findings that were generated for this workshop are contained in an S3 bucket as JSON.
 Rather than look at them in S3, we're going to run the AWS Lambda ingester function for the GuardDuty findings that will read in the findings from the S3 bucket and print them out.

-1. Browse to the AWS Lambda console and click on the Lambda function whose name starts with "AWS-SecML-Detection-GuardDutyIngestLambda".
+1. Browse to the AWS Lambda console and click on the Lambda function whose name contains the string "GuardDutyIngestLambda" (it will end with some random hexadecimal characters).
 2. Scroll down to view the code for the Lambda function in the inline, browser-based editor.
 Skim through the code to familiarize with what it does.
 3. Click the **Test** button to run the function.
 You will need to create a test event to do this, but the event actually does not matter in this case, so just use the "Hello World" event template, give it the name "Workshop", then click **Create**.
 You then need to click the **Test** button once more.
 4. Examine the output, where you'll see the JSON for each GuardDuty finding being printed by the function `print_full_finding`.
 Look over the findings to see what information they contain.